The following offers a typical schedule of the thesis program over the course of the junior and senior years.

 - Spring Semester: Begin thinking seriously about a topic.
 Talk with several faculty members and start to shape your project.
-Complete the necessary paperwork, which includes the Honors Thesis Proposal Form.
-This should be submitted to the Undergraduate Chair in time for the deadline as announced.
+Consult with the Undergraduate Chair and submit an Honors Thesis Proposal (see Honors Thesis Proposal Guidelines).
 Upon having your proposal approved, register for ARTH 398 and follow up with your assigned advisor.

 - September: Make an appointment with your faculty advisor to set up your program of research for fall semester.

 - October, November: Conduct your research, meeting regularly with your advisor.
 At Advanced Registration, register for ARTH 398 for Spring Semester.

 - December: Present your topic at the annual Honors Thesis Colloquium, the autumn event that convenes all seniors writing theses, their advisors, faculty, and students.
 Details of this event will be announced in advance by the Undergraduate Chair.

 - January, February: Continue with research and begin writing.
 By the end of February, you should submit a rough draft to your advisor.

 - March: Submit two final copies to the Undergraduate Chair.